madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 ### Scope

-If we declared `ARG` on the Global Scope and want to use them inside the stage, `ARG` have to be redeclared inside the stage to allow the stage to read the value.
-No need to write the value again, just the name should be enough for stage to inherit the value.
+If we declare `ARG` in the global scope and want to use it inside a stage, `ARG` has to be redeclared inside the stage to allow the stage to read the value.
+There's no need to write the value again; just the name is enough for the stage to inherit the value.

 This version will not work